boilermaker-ben/wyzeRGBW/README.md

 # wyzeRGBW

-**Check out the new "tunableRGBW" branch for an update to this that's more versatile!
-(Updated July 2025) **
+CHECK OUT THE NEW "tunableRGBW" BRANCH for an update to this that's more versatile!
+(Updated July 2025)

 Wyze Bulb Color (RGBW) Tunable Custom Component for use with ESPHome

 I've used these bulbs with Tasmota for a while, but prefer ESPHome and the customization options that seem more intuitive with ESPHome.